spewil/phd/notes/upgrade_outline.md

 # intro & aims (1 day)
 - what are we interested in?
+  - why can't robots move like humans?
+  - What is special about human movement?
+  - why is this the most interesting problem?
 - how are we going to approach this interest?
 - what do we hope to achieve?
-- Why can't robots move like humans?
-- What is special about human movement?
+  	- experiments with interesting and novel movement data
+	- analysis of muscle and behavioral data
+	- inject RL / control theory into skill acquisition
+		- what do we mean by "RL" here?
-- Why is this the most interesting problem?
+		- is "RL" relevant? why?
 - What is motor learning vs. motor control?
-- Goals and Aims (look at earlier proposals)
 - claim about control needing an extension for learning
 - use RL concepts to analyze motor learning experiments
 - can we defend this use of RL for learning?